Christine Jackob-Marks

-Christine Jackob-Marks (born 1943 in Mainz) is a contemporary German painter of subtle abstraction in mostly serial works and is classified as an informal artist.
+Christine Jackob-Marks (born 1938 in Mainz) is a contemporary German painter of subtle abstraction in mostly serial works and is classified as an informal artist.
 Christine Jackob-Marks became known to the general public when, in the mid-1990s, her award-winning design for the Memorial to the Murdered Jews of Europe was not implemented due to the veto by Chancellor Helmut Kohl.

 Biography

 At the age of 17, Christine Jackob moved to London and applied to the Royal Academy of Dramatic Art.
 After the audition, she was narrowly turned down, with the kind hint of her young age to try again next year.
 But since Jackob was interested in the fine arts as well as acting, she visited the London museums.
 In the National Gallery, in front of Renoir’s painting Les Parapluies (the umbrellas), she decided to pursue painting and applied to the Académie de la Grande Chaumière in Paris.
 In the class of the French painter Ives Breyer, the first pictures were made from models.

 Christine Jackob then moved to the Berlin University of the Arts and studied fine arts in the painting classes of Professors Hartmann, Jaenisch and Jansen.
 In the early 1960s, she married the architect Volker Theissen and they had two children: Jessica and Felix Theissen.
 The family moved from Berlin-Moabit to an old villa in Nikolassee.
 The house, formerly also inhabited by Claus Schenk Graf von Stauffenberg, was often used as an original motif for film sequences about the preparations for the 20 July plot, but initially, the couple rented the upper floor to the DAAD Artists-in-Berlin Program.
 This is how they met artists such as Lawrence Weiner, Franz Gertsch and Roman Opalka.
 Christine Jackob was fascinated by Gertsch's photorealism, as by the paintings of Markus Lüpertz, from whom her husband bought several works.

 At the same time, Jackob dealt with the social challenges in post-war Germany and "how to change society".
 Painting did not seem to give her a satisfactory answer to such complexes of questions: The change in society had to happen "from below", especially through engaged work with children.
 In addition to her work in the Berlin design studio, Christine Jackob studied educational science and worked as a therapist for children with behavioral problems and their parents.
-During this time she also met Marina, a toddler whom she and her second husband, Alan D. Marks, adopted.
+During this time she also met Marina, a toddler whom she and her second husband, the American pianist Alan D. Marks, adopted.